 I’m focusing on recovering deleted photos from a memory card, like an SD card or microSD card.
-It’s basically the same process if you need to recover them from your hard drive, whether that’s an internal hard drive or external hard drive, but it will often take longer there simply because they tend to have more storage space and have far more files on them.
+It’s basically the same process if you need to recover them from your hard drive, whether that’s an internal hard drive or external hard drive, but it will often take longer there simply because they often (but not always) have more storage space and have far more files on them.

 Disk Drill Setup